monorepo-template/dependencies/packages/eslint-config-react-strict/README.md

 members.

 This configuration does _not_ include `@monorepo-template/react-fixable`,
+`@monorepo-template/react-typescript`, `plugin:jsx-a11y/strict`,
-`plugin:jsx-a11y/strict`, `plugin:react-hooks/recommended`, or
+`plugin:react-hooks/recommended`, or `plugin:react/recommended`.
+It is
-`plugin:react/recommended`.
-It is recommended that you use these four in addition to this configuration.
+recommended that you use these aforementioned configurations in addition to this configuration.

 ## Install